mahadeer/ffi-proxy/README.md

-# ffi-factory
+# ffi-proxy
-A wrapper on top of ffi-proxy package to provide Pure Javascript Factory object to consume addons.
+A wrapper on top of ffi-builder package to provide Pure Javascript Factory object to consume addons.